 This article will examine how to deal with sugar addiction.

-We will start with a brief history of sugar, followed by a look into the dangers behind that sweet taste.
+We will start with a brief history of all things sugar, followed by a look into the dangers behind that sweet taste.

-We’ll then examine the science behind sugar addiction, how sugar cravings affect people’s lives, and the best methods to break free from a sugar addiction.
+We’ll then examine the science behind sugar, how sugar cravings affect people’s lives, and the best methods to break free from a sugar addiction.

 A Brief History of Sugar

 Sugar: that sweet, white powder that’s part of our daily lives.

 When we think about it, we have to consider how we use it in our society.

 The foods that contain it are a treat for our children; we even use it as a reward system for good behavior.